 Caller ID Spoofing: Phone Scam Overview

-We are very dependent on our caller IDs.
-They help us identify familiar and suspicious phone numbers, enabling us to screen calls easily.
+We are very dependent on our caller ID.
+It helps us identify familiar and suspicious phone numbers, enabling us to screen calls easily.

 Unfortunately, clever criminals have found ways to spoof numbers to earn people's trust.
 They often spoof reputable organizations such as local police departments or banks.

 Don't let your guard down if you recognize a phone number.
-You may be the victim of a spoofing scam.
+You may be the victim of a phone scam.